Husky Diseases: The Versatile Sled Dog – Breed Profile, Keeping and Care

 Treatment methods

-The most important treatment for a grain allergy is to avoid grain-containing feed:
+The most important treatment for a grain allergy is the avoidance of grain-containing feed:

 Prevention

 The best prevention is early detection of grain intolerance.
-Many food manufacturers now offer grain-free alternatives that have been specifically developed for dogs with allergies.
+Many pet food manufacturers now offer grain-free alternatives specifically developed for dogs with allergies.

 Husky diseases